Skip to content

 What affects the cost of car insurance?

 Insurance costs for car cover depend on lots of different things and every car insurance policy is unique, to the driver and the car being insured.
-But some of the factors insurers take into account when calculating a premium include the following:
+But some of the factors insurers take into account when calculating a premium include:

 Policy type